MOST BEAUTIFUL PLACES IN IRELAND TO VISIT

 The Ring of Kerry is an iconic drive in Ireland.
 It’s a loop route, as one may notice by the name, and it takes around 3 hours if you drive around it non-stop.

-We took a whole day because we did stop in almost every place we could.
+But it can take much longer if you stop at all the beautiful places along the way.
 There are many ruins, lakes, museums, and beaches.
 Between all the lovely things it offers, don’t miss Torc Waterfall.
-It’s beautiful (and better after heavy rain).
+It’s gorgeous and even better after heavy rain.

 You can climb up around 100 steps to have a good view of Lake Leane, which is stunning during sunset!
 Another thing not to miss is Muckross Abbey.
 It’s in ruins, but it’s so beautiful!
 The ancient tree still grows in the courtyard and it’s magical.

 Coming a bit away from the ring, but still, in the area, you should visit Skellig Ring and, while there, Valentia Island.
 It has the gorgeous Fogher Cliffs – and it’s just so much less crowded than the Cliffs of Moher!

 It’s not as big as, but it’s just as cool!
 County Kerry is just the best place for a road trip in Ireland!
 Don’t miss it!